Nsustain/nsustain.com/README.md

 -->

 ***How do we keep maintaining our server?***<br>
-We don't have any ad revenue,
-and we'll never put ads.
 Our website was created to be a place for the open-source community.
 As such, Nsustain